 "A grenade exploded near them, but it did not injure any members of their assault team."

-Can you get a deep-dish pizza delivered for 10 p.m.?"
+Can you get a deep-dish pizza delivered at 10 p.m.?"

 "Consider it done.
-If you're late, it'll be in the fridge for you."
+It'll be in the fridge for you if you're late."

 "Love ya, baby.
 You're the greatest!
 Bye for now."

 Shelly sunk back into the couch, giving herself a long exhale.
 At least he's safe, she thought.
 It wasn't the moment she dreaded: the knock on the door, the several uniformed officers bearing the bad news.
-She had been with Ryan so often to the homes of police widows who had endured that scene.
+She had often been with Ryan to the homes of police widows who had endured that scene.
 She had participated in such visits so many times that she had memorized certain things to say.
-All the while, feeling guilty for being thankful that it wasn't her getting the bad news.
+All the while feeling guilty for being thankful that it wasn't her getting the bad news.

 Her phone beeped; it was a text message from Angel.